-- You have to keep very detailed accounting records for tax purposes, which means managing a separate bank account if you don’t want to get into a muddle.
+- You must keep detailed accounting records for tax purposes.
+That means managing a separate bank account if you don’t want to get into a muddle.

-- You have fewer pension rights, no protection against unemployment unless you take out personal coverage, and you don’t receive holiday pay.
+- You have fewer pension rights and no protection against unemployment unless you take out personal coverage.
+You don’t receive holiday pay.